-- 3. In the Files to Upload section, click Add New. - 4.
-Select the file you want to add and click OK. - 5.
-Click OK again. - iv.
-Click OK. - d.
-In the Options section, in the Column Display field, select One Column or Two Columns. - e.
+- d.
+Insert a link in one of the following ways. - Select a link from the Available Links field by double clicking it. - Type in a link and click Add. - e.
+In the Background field, select an image from the Standard or Custom tabs. - i.
+To add a custom background image, on the Custom tab, click Add New. - ii.
+In the File to Upload section, click Add New. - iii.
+Select the file you want to add, and click OK. - iv.
+On the Custom tab, select the background image. - v.
+Click OK. - f.
+In the Column Display field, select One Column or Two Columns. - g.
 (Optional) In the Documentation section, click Add New to add documentation to your iView.